fx-giant/chatbot-demo-kit/ReadMe.md

 - PORT *default: 1337*
 - MONGODB_URL *any valid mongodb will be accepted*
 - DATABASE *given databas within mongo*
+- CHAT_LOGS_SOURCE_PROVIDER_TYPE *a valid connection sourc below, currently only supported postgres*
+- CHAT_LOGS_CONNECTION_STRING *a valid connection source RELATIVE to logging service below*

+>Protip: nodejs connection string are different to .net core. for more details on [postgre](https://node-postgres.com/features/connecting#connection-uri), [mongoDb](https://mongodb.github.io/node-mongodb-native/api-generated/mongoclient.html)

+>Protip: for high performance during production, ulthane can be connected to a read only replica of postgre for loggin. while having logging to log to a high read store, having a batch to update back to postgre sql.

 3. **Logging** *.net core*
 - Docker image service port: 80